matv13v/matv13v/README.md

 ## About me

 - In iOS development since 2019
-- Developing mobile apps with Swift
+- Developing mobile apps on Swift
-- Сross-platform development with React Native
+- Сross-platform development on React Native
-- Backend development with NestJS
+- Backend development using NestJS
 - Tokens and smart contracts on Solidity